 You might consider serving fish on this day because St Andrew was a fisherman.

 St Andrew’s Day was traditionally celebrated more abroad than at home.
 It is not a national holiday in Scotland.
-In fact, in 2004, only about 1/4 of Scots actually knew when the day was.
 Only in 1996 did St Andrew’s, Scotland start holding a St Andrew’s week, with music contests, fiddlers, dancing, porridge-making contests and fireworks.
+Still, in 2004, only about one-quarter of Scots actually knew when the day was.
 The Scottish government is now using the day to promote Scottish culture and trade.

 The Scottish flag, called the “Saltire”, displays the cross of St. Andrew.
 The cross is also incorporated into the British Union Jack, and into the flag of the Canadian province of Nova Scotia.
 The other flag of Scotland, with the lion rampant on it, is the Royal Standard of Scotland.